beebaabado/udacity-full-stack-web-dev/FSND-master/projects/02_trivia_api/starter/backend/TriviaApp_API_Doc.md

 - Request Arguments: None
 - method: HTTP request method is GET (by default)
-- Returns: dictionary of category objects as 'categories': [{category 1}...{category n}],  success status as 'success': <boolean>, and total number of categories as 'total_categories':<integer>.
-Category Ids will not necessarily be consecutive numbers in database (ids are not reused if a category is deleted and a new one is created.)
+- Returns: List of category objects as 'categories':   [{category 1}...{category n}],  success status as 'success': \<boolean\>, and total number of categories as 'total_categories':\<integer\> Category Ids will not necessarily be consecutive numbers in database (ids are not reused if a category is deleted and a new one is created.)

 - Response Attributes
   - categories:  list of categories